 Just because your spouse is texting someone doesn’t mean they’re having an emotional affair.
-I’m going to give some general advice here and make a few assumptions but tread lightly – if you’d like to get into the details click here and tell me what you’re dealing with.
+I’m going to give some general advice here and make a few assumptions but tread lightly – if you want to look at your marriage and how to get it back on track then take the marriage assessment quiz.

 Spotting an emotional affair can be difficult and it’s a fine line between a close friend and emotional infidelity.
 This is because we have traditionally come to associate infidelity with sex.
 We know what it means if your spouse is sneaking around to hotel rooms and lying about what they’re doing.
 But what if they’re just talking to a friend on their phone?

 Spotting an emotional affair is different from spotting traditional signs of cheating.
 Often the spouse doing it won’t feel the same level of guilt because they can rationalize it with themselves that they’re not really cheating because there’s no physical infidelity.